divyanshu01/Matrix-Python/README.md

 * `inputMatrix()`
 >The Function inputs matrix one row at a time, enter the elements seperated by space.
+The matrix is stored in the form of a nested list where the element list represent a row and the list as a whole in turn represents a 2 dimensional matrix.

+* `inverseMatrix()`
+>The function returns a `Matrix` which is inverse of the original `Matrix` object.

 * `mulMatrix(Matrix obj)`